From Plans on Paper to Work on the Ground

 Carried Forward Across Generations

 Because this is not just about pride in West Bartlesville.
-It is about cultivating a deeper connection to the entire community, ensuring that what is built here contributes to something larger than any one neighborhood.
+It is about ensuring that what is built here connects to and supports the broader vision of the city, creating a stronger, more unified community for everyone.

 Walking through the future together.